rycus86/podlike/docs/Templates.md

   args:
 ```

-Every field is optional to use, and you can use a single template or a list of them for `pod`, `transformer`, `templates` or `copy`.
-If multiple templates are given for a single type, they will be merged together, in order - see more details below at [Template merging](#template-merging).
+Every field is optional to use, and you can use a single template or a list of them for `pod`, `init`, `transformer`, `templates` or `copy`.
+If multiple templates are given for a single type, they will be merged together (except for `init`), in order - see more details below at [Template merging](#template-merging).

 The example above would define templates to use on the `svc1` and `svc2` services, plus specific arguments for each service, as well as additional global arguments.
 See which template is used for what below, but first, let's have a quick overview of what types of parameters they accept.

 ### Template definition types

-All 4 types of definitions accept either a single item, or a list of items.
+All 5 types of definitions accept either a single item, or a list of items.
 An item can be:

 1. A simple string